uptane/uptane-standard/uptane-standard.md

 Repository mapping metadata informs a primary ECU about which repositories to trust for images or image paths.
 Repository mapping metadata MUST be present on all primary ECUs, and MUST contain the following information:

-* A list of repository names and one or more URLs at which the named repository can be accessed.
-At a minimum, this MUST include the Director and Image repositories.
+* A list of repository names, one or more URLs at which each named repository can be accessed, and a Boolean flag which indicates whether each named repository is a Director repository.
 * A list of mappings of image paths to repositories, each of which contains:
     * A list of image paths.
 Image paths MAY be expressed using wildcards, or by enumerating a list, or a combination of the two.
-    * A list of repositories that MUST sign the targets metadata for the image paths.
+    * A list of repositories that MAY sign the targets metadata for the image paths.
+    * A Boolean "terminating" flag which indicates whether the client MUST continue searching subsequent mappings (after failing to find the requested image from at least one of the repositories specified in this mapping, and given that this mapping matches the request image).
+    * A threshold which indicates the minimum number of repositories that MUST sign off the same non-custom targets metadata on any matching image.

+At a minimum, the repository mapping metadata MUST include at least one Director and Image repository.
 For example, in the most basic Uptane case, the repository mapping metadata would contain:

-* The name and URL of the Director repository
+* The name and URLs of the Director repository
-* The name and URL of the Image repository
+* The name and URLs of the Image repository
-* A single mapping indicating that all images (`*`) MUST be signed by both the Director and Image repository
+* A single terminating mapping indicating that all images (`*`) MUST be signed by both the Director and Image repository (i.e., a threshold of 2 of 2 repositories)

 However, more complex repository mapping metadata can permit more complicated use cases.
 For example: